BBGInnovate/silk-road-regained/about.md

 <div class="bbg__QA">
 	<h4>What are the aims?</h4>
 	<p>They are not solely economic.
-The Chinese say they include building political trust and cultural exchanges, and promoting "peace and friendship" among the nearly 70 participating countries.</p>
+The Chinese say they include building political trust and cultural exchanges, and promoting “peace and friendship” among the nearly 70 participating countries.</p>
 </div>

 <div class="bbg__QA">
-	<h4>What's the cost?</h4>
+	<h4>What’s the cost?</h4>
 	<p>An oft-cited number is $1 trillion in loans and investments from China, but some estimates go as high as $8 trillion over time.
 Skeptics say China might not be able  to afford it all.</p>
 </div>